MediaSavvy/MediaSavvy_Wiki/Wiki/Software.md

 ### Patched software for Windows 10/11

-::: tip
+::: warning
 Your antivirus will flag most downloads from these websites.
-This is because the files are modded or because they come with keygens.
+This is because the files are modded or because they come with keygens, so most of the time they are fine if they flag it as hacktools, keygen, crack or anything similar, however, if multiple trusted antiviruses flag it as trojans or spyware etc it's probably malicious.
 :::

 ### 1. [Mobilism ⭐ ](https://forum.mobilism.org/index.php)